 Santa Maria contains a number of United States Fish and Wildlife Service-recognized wetlands, which are registered in the National Wetlands Inventory (NWI) (see Figure COS-2).
 These wetlands include freshwater ponds and freshwater emergent wetlands, concentrated in agricultural and open space areas, as well as freshwater forested/shrub wetland and riverine habitat along the Santa Maria River.
 The wetlands provide habitat for fish, wildlife, and plants and have ecological and recreational value in the form of groundwater recharge, flooding prevention, and providing clean drinking water.
-However, urban development has the potential to result in the loss of wetland areas, disrupting natural ecosystems, increasing flooding, and reducing natural filtration.
+However, urban development has ~~the potential to resulted in the loss of wetland areas, disrupting natural ecosystems, increasing flooding, and reducing the natural filtration provided by wetlands.~~